syncfusion-content/xamarin-docs/Xamarin/SfSchedule/data-bindings.md

 {% highlight c# %}
 // Creating an instance for schedule appointment collection ScheduleAppointmentCollection scheduleAppointmentCollection = new ScheduleAppointmentCollection();
-//Adding schedule appointment in schedule appointment collection scheduleAppointmentCollection.Add(new ScheduleAppointment() {
+//Adding schedule appointment in schedule appointment collection drdr scheduleAppointmentCollection.Add(new ScheduleAppointment() {
 	StartTime = new DateTime(2017, 05, 08, 10, 0, 0),